astronomy-commons/hipscat-import/docs/catalogs/public/zubercal.rst

   the dataframe.
 - the parquet files are all a fine size for input files, so we don't mess with another chunk size.
-- there are over 500 thousand data files (TODO - how we handle this=])
+- there are over 500 thousand data files, so we pass each **directory** to the map job workers, and loop over all files in the directory ourselves.
+- you may want to remove the input file, ``F0065/ztf_0065_1990_g.parquet``, as this file seems to have corrupted snappy compression. all other files are readable as downloaded from caltech.

 .. code-block:: python